-One of the objectives of the present investigation, the impact of the soil's composition, is being look into the behavior of concrete structures with special shear walls.
-For this purpose, type 1, 2, 3 and 4 soils Where (V_s =Velocity v=Factor q=Uniform load P=steel in m3 r=radius of area) have been used as shown in Table 1, which represent hard, medium, soft and Silty, respectively.
+One of the objectives of the present investigation is to investigate the impact of the soil's composition on the behavior of concrete structures with special shear walls.
+For this purpose, type 1, 2, 3, and 4 soils (where Vs=velocity, v=factor, q=uniform load, P=steel in m3, r=radius of area) have been used as shown in Table 1, which represent hard, medium, soft, and silty, respectively.
 The mentioned soils are 3 types of soils out of 4 types of soils in Regulation 2800 [21].